-- The starting time of the unplanned outage. - The energy reduction resulting (or expected to result) from the unplanned outage. - The estimated time the equipment incurring the unplanned outage is expected to return to service. - The time the Generator equipment is actually returned to service. - The reason for the outage.
+- · The starting time of the unplanned outage. - · The energy reduction resulting (or expected to result) from the unplanned outage. - The estimated time the equipment incurring the unplanned outage is expected to return to service. - The time the Generator equipment is actually returned to service. - · The reason for the outage.

-The Generator must submit a record of the events and circumstances giving rise to the unplanned or forced outage to PJM as soon as reasonably possible.
+For reliability reasons, generators must submit a record of the events and circumstances giving rise to the unplanned or forced outage in the form of a generator outage ticket to PJM as soon as practicable, but within one hour of the event .
 The Generator must also notify PJM of any unusual operating conditions which may result in the reduction of output or tripping of multiple generators offline.